alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 * AutSPACEs PR's
 * AutSPACEs planning
 * AIM RSF September events planning (follow up with Meag - get open talk info across to Hemi)
-* AIM RSF PPIE report
+* AIM RSF PPIE report/summary
 * Internal comms documentation
 * Whitaker Lab presentation
 * TPS Coffee presentation

 #### Where do you need help?

 * Need a bit of support around documenting the key blockers that need addressing as the team is restructuring.
+	- EK - start an issue for the blockers and tag in those that can help like DC.
 * Need a bit of support with writing some sections for AutSPACEs ethics in the way that the committee wants it to be provided.

 #### Any other topics